abbreviatedman/api-class/fundamentals-of-api-development/exercises/http-api/readme.md

 #### Returning Values

+Remember that any value you return will be what is returned by the API when the matching route is hit.

 #### Loops

-Both the Characters and Quotes files contain lists.
-The easiest way to
 #### IDs

 ##### Getting The IDs

-For getting a particular id, you can use a decorator like the following:
+For getting the ID from the URL, you can use a decorator like the following:

 ```python
 @app.get("/characters/<string:id>")